Algorithm Rolled Out: January 13, 2020

-It looks like truly good content has rewarded.
+It looks like truly good content has been rewarded.

-As defined by the Quality Raters’ Guidelines (QRG), several aspects of trust may have reevaluated.
+As defined by the Quality Raters’ Guidelines (QRG), several aspects of trust may have been reevaluated.

 Content related to pets may now be held to a higher standard.
-A lot of spammy content may have deindexed.
-Affiliate sites that didn’t properly disclose the affiliate links impacted.
+A lot of spammy content may have been deindexed.
+Affiliate sites that didn’t properly disclose the affiliate links were impacted.

 Algorithm Winners & Losers